Did a feedback mechanism between propositional and prescriptive knowledge create modern growth?: Fine-tuning evaluation of SteamBERTh

 \section{Fine-tuning evaluation of \textit{SteamBERTh}}

-This section evaluates the performance of the fine-tuned \textit{SteamBERTh} in comparison to the base \textit{MacBERTh} model by relying on descriptive statistics of the embedding space.
+The paper employs a \textit{simple contrastive learning of sentence embeddings} approach (SimCSE) \citep{gao2021simcse} to fine-tune the \textit{MacBERTh} model on a set of exemplary texts.
+The training data covers the universe of short patent descriptions from \cite{Woodcroft1854a} and the universe of titles within \textit{applied physics, astronomy, chemistry, mathematics} and \textit{technical publications in trades and agriculture, navigation, and scientific instruments} from the ESTC.
+Table \ref{tab:summary_training_corpus}--\ref{tab:summary_training_corpus_by_group} provide an overview of the distribution of titles within these subsets.
+SimCSE-style fine-tuning places semantically equivalent sentences close together while pushing unrelated sentences apart.
+It does so by treating two representations of the same sentence as a positive pair and uses other sentences in the batch as negatives, thereby producing a contrastive learning signal.
+For fine-tuning the model we choose a conservative set of hyperparameters, including an inverse temperature scale of 15, 2 epochs, a learning rate of $2e^{-5}$, a weight decay of 0.01, and warmup for 10\% of total steps.

-First, table \ref{tab:evaluative_statistics} reports \textit{mean nearest neighbor consine similarity}, \textit{principal component variance}, and \textit{rank overlap} of the embedding space of the training corpus for both the base \textit{MacBERTh} and \textit{SteamBERTh}.
+Following the fine-tuning operation, we evaluate the performance of the fine-tuned \textit{SteamBERTh} in comparison to the base \textit{MacBERTh} model by relying on descriptive statistics of the embedding space.
+First, we present indicators of model anisotropy/isotropy. table \ref{tab:evaluative_statistics} reports \textit{mean nearest neighbor consine similarity}, \textit{principal component variance}, and \textit{rank overlap} of the embedding space of the training corpus for both the base \textit{MacBERTh} and \textit{SteamBERTh}.
 We can see that the embedding space of the base model shows severe signs of anisotropy, while the fine-tuned model is significantly more isotropic.
 Moreover, the k-rank comparisons show that the embedding spaces from both models are highly different.

 As further illustration of the efficacy of the fine-tuning process, figure \ref{fig:embedding_umap_patent}--\ref{fig:embedding_umap_estc} shows a UMAP embeddings space projection of the embedding space with subject class clusters denoted by different colors.
 We observe that the fine-tuning procedure significantly changes the positioning of subject classes and industry groups within the embedding space.
 Additionally, nearest neighbour cosine similarities by industry/subject class from table \ref{tab:umap_projection_evaluate_scores} show that the fine-tuning increased the semantic coherence within groups.